michael-baker/gsk218m_cnc_system/README.md

 A controller issue prevents the use of G65 PXXXXX calls when a macro itself contains a G31 move and that move triggers a SKIP signal.
 In this situation the machine will alarm with 078 'program not found'.
 This situation makes it impossible to use the DRY principle and instead the macro(s) must be a monolithic.

 Various workarounds have been attempted including
--   placing the macro(s) in the MACRO folder, SUB PROGRAM and PART directories
+-   Placing the macro(s) in the MACRO folder, SUB PROGRAM and PART directories
--   using different naming schemes (9xxxx prefix or 8xxxxx)
+-   Using different naming schemes (9xxxx prefix or 8xxxxx)
 -   Extra end of block statements
 -   Extra dwells
 None of these techniques change the behaviour.